Transport in Belgrade: Buses

-Night lines that are abolished are: 7, 9, 11, 96, 701.
-Night lines that are introduced are: 33, 37, 48, 704 and 706.
-Night line 304 goes as trolleybus line 28 (Makedonska - Svetogorska - Takovska - Jaše Prodanovića - Cvijićeva - Dimitrija Tucovića) and her next route is: Batutova - Bulevar kralja Aleksandra - Smederevski put - Profesora Vasića - Palih boraca - Miloša Obrenovića - Vinča - Miloša Obrenovića - Palih boraca - Profesora Vasića - Smederevski put - Kružni put - Ravan - Leštane - Ravan - Kružni put - Smederevski put - Put za Boleč - Maršala Tita - Jumbina - Boleč - Jumbina - Maršala Tita - Put za Boleč - Smederevski put - Put za Ritopek - Maršala Tita - Ritopek.
-Night line 401 goes as tramway line 10 (Cara Dušana - Džordža Vašingtona - 27. marta - Starine Novaka - Beogradska - Trg Slavija - Bulevar oslobođenja - Trg oslobođenja - Vojvode Stepe - Bebelova - Baštovanska) and her next route is: Paunova - Bulevar oslobođenja - Put za Avalu - Vase Čarapića - Beli potok - Vase Čarapića - Put za Avalu - Put za Pinosavu - Pinosava.
+New night lines from 1st September 2025 are 18, 707...

+Night lines that are abolished are: 7, 9, 11, 48, 96, 304, 701.

-Each of the regular lines is operated by GSP and by one of the other carriers, while night lines are conducted only by private carriers.
+Each of the regular lines is operated by GSP and by one of the other carriers.
+Since November 27 all night routes are operated by GSP Beograd.

 Private carriers were introduced in 1990s after many strikes in GSP, which had the monopoly till then.
 There were many unsuccessful efforts by the city after 2000 to unify them into the same ticket system.
 Finally, in 2004 it was agreed that ITS (integrated tariff system) will be introduced.
 These 6 companies will carry the public transportation till 2012, when the City Government will decide whether GSP is going to remain the only transport company.